April 9, 2025

 Source: Bloomberg.
 Freightos.
 U.S. Bureau of Labor Statistics.

 About this indicator: The long-haul trucking index measures the changes in trucking freight rates over time.
 The Baltic Dry Index measures the average global cost of shipping bulk materials, including grains, sugar, metals, and others.
 The container index measures the average global cost of shipping containers.
-Shipping prices vary by route and carrier size based on market dynamics and may move independently from global averages (i.e. the cost to ship goods from the West Coast to Asia could remain flat even if global rates are increasing).
+Shipping prices vary by route and carrier size based on market dynamics and may move independently from global averages (i.e., the cost to ship goods from the West Coast to Asia could remain flat even if global rates are increasing).

 Go to Industry Insights homepage